-If you've bought fruit at Trader Joe's, Walmart, Costco, or a few other stores in the last few months, take note — there's currently a recall on several types of prepackaged fruit labeled Sweet 2 Eat , such as peaches and nectarines.
-The problem?
-The fruit may be contaminated with Listeria monocytogenes, a bug that causes flu-like symptoms and is particularly dangerous to children and the elderly.
-This isn't the first time stores have recalled possibly tainted fruits; in 2012, listeria-tainted honeydew and cantaloupe melons were pulled off shelves, and tainted cantaloupes in 2011 resulted in 147 illnesses and 30 deaths.
+The Centers for Disease Control (CDC) are reporting that at least 28 people in 10 states have been infected with Listeria monocytogenes, a bug that causes flu-like symptoms and is particularly dangerous to children and the elderly.
+While they aren't sure how the strain is spreading, many signs point to prepackaged caramel apples as the culprit; the organization is urging Americans to not eat any commercially prepared, prepackaged caramel apple products.
+This isn't the first time stores have recalled possibly tainted fruits; earlier this year, several types of prepackaged fruit labeled Sweet 2 Eat, such as peaches and nectarines, were recalled.
+In 2012, listeria-tainted honeydew and cantaloupe melons were pulled off shelves, and tainted cantaloupes in 2011 resulted in 147 illnesses and 30 deaths.
 Coming down with a bout of listeriosis can be dangerous, so get the facts on what to look out for and what to do if you think you're infected.

 What Is Listeriosis?

-According to the Centers For Disease Control and Prevention (CDC), listeriosis is a serious infection caused by eating food that's contaminated with the bacterium Listeria monocytogenes.
+According to the CDC, listeriosis is a serious infection caused by eating food that's contaminated with the bacterium Listeria monocytogenes.
 Older adults, pregnant women, newborns, and adults with weakened immune systems are most at risk, but, rarely, it can affect others.

 What Are the Symptoms?